pashmaklang/pashmak/README.md

 call fib;
 ```

-when we run `include` command and pass a file path from mem (^) or variable to that, content of thet file will include in our code and will run. for example in here we uses a alias in the `fib.pashm` file.
+when we run `include` command and pass a file path from mem (^) or variable to that, content of thet file will include in our code and will run. for example, here we used a alias from the `fib.pashm` file.

 this is very useful.